REMOVE MEMBERSHIP

 DRE Warning.
 Regarding the DRE "Consumer Warning," I noticed on page 3 under the second bullet that the DRE implies that an owner is entitled to the "Delinquent Report" from the association.
 Is that true or am I misunderstanding the intent? -Bob F.

 RESPONSE: Yes, owners are entitled to financial information, including a delinquency report.
 Boards should already be receiving them in their monthly financial reports.
-However,
+However, if names are in the report they need to be redacted before giving copies to owners.

 No Smoking #1.
 We are a 36-unit condo association that recently adopted a no smoking policy both inside the units and in any part of the common area EXCEPT for a designated smoking area in the common owners parking lot.
 We adopted the policy based on the nuisance clause in our CC&Rs. -Rick H., Canyon Lake, CA